Stephanie Kugelman: Career

 Kugelman was elected to the board of Y & R Inc in 1992, and several years later was named Vice Chairman and Managing Director of Y&R New York and then in 1999 became Chairman and Managing Director of Y & R New York and then Chairman and CEO of that office.
 Y & R was named agency of Agency-of-the-Year in 1995, 1996, and 1998.
 Y & R New York grew its office to over 1,200 employees and over $1 billion in media billings.
-In 2002 Stephanie was named Vice Chairman, Chief Strategic Officer of Y & R Worldwide and her client responsibilities includedKraft Foods, Showtime (TV network), United Airlines, Accenture, Sears across more than 100 Y & R offices.
-In 2007, she stepped down to start her own brand consultancy, called A Second Opinion, LLC (A.S.O.)
+In 2002 Stephanie was named Vice Chairman, Chief Strategic Officer of Y & R Worldwide and her client responsibilities included Kraft Foods, Showtime (TV network), United Airlines, Accenture, Sears across more than 100 Y & R offices.
+In 2007, she stepped down to start her own brand consultancy, called A Second Opinion, LLC (A.S.O.).

 Kugelman was named Advertising Woman of the Year in 2000 and was also inducted into the YMCA Academy of Women Achievers.
 She has continued as a member of Advertising Women of New York and as a judge for the EFFIE Awards for advertising effectiveness.